T1 – Solutions

 - A whole project or program

-There’s a hierarchy of solutions: There are massive ones, such as projects and programs, which contain smaller ones, such as tiny innovations.
+There’s a hierarchy of solutions: There are massive ones, such as projects and programs, which in turn contain smaller ones, such as tiny innovations.
+In general, the output of most decisions can be considered to be solutions.

 Who designs solutions?

-Sometimes, the leader is the person who designs a solution (e.g., how to resolve a conflict), but usually, the leader motivates other people to design such solutions.
+Sometimes, the leader is the person who designs a solution (e.g., how to resolve a conflict), but they usually lead other people to design the necessary solutions.

 Regardless of who designs solutions, the leader needs to employ certain behaviors to support the proper design of solutions.
 These are the behaviors described in this category.